onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Horizontal scaling for PNFs would not be the logical approach and they need to be scaled up vertically by increasing computing hardware resources (e.g. cpu, memory).
-Vertical scaling of PNFs will need to follow Service Provider’s hardware upgrade processes and procedures.
+Vertical scaling of PNFs will need to follow Service Provider's hardware upgrade processes and procedures.

 Managing State
 ^^^^^^^^^^^^^^^^^